Cervical Health Facts Every Woman Should Know

 Although cervical erosion sounds pretty scary, it’s generally not a worrisome condition.
 Cervical erosion, or more medically accurate, cervical ectropion is when the end of the cervix has a reddish appearance, with the tissue being similar to the inside of your lip.
 Symptoms can include vaginal discharge and bleeding after sex.
 Treatment isn’t necessary unless symptoms become disruptive.

 Cervical dysplasia refers to cell changes on the surface of the cervix that are deemed abnormal.
 This most likely is caused by HPV but not always.
-These are discovered through a Pap smear, so it’s important to get your annual gyno check-up.
+These are discovered through a Pap test (also called a Pap smear), so it’s important to get your annual gyno check-up.
 Once discovered, more tests will need to be done to find more conclusive information.

 STDs and cervical health